shaoormunir/ecs152a-fall-2025/README.md

-# ECS 152A Discussions (Fall 2023)
+# ECS 152A Discussions (Fall 2024)

-## TA: Muhammad Haroon
+## TA: Vijeth Kumbarahally Lakshminarayana
-- Office Hours: Wednesdays at 12:30pm to 1:30pm in Kemper 47
+- Office Hours: Tuesdays at 2:10pm to 3:10pm in Kemper 47
 - Please use Canvas for communications
   - Create threads for general questions
   - DM for individual questions